mxber2022/EBC_BARCELONA_XDC/README.md

 1. **Install Telegram**: If you haven't already, install the Telegram app on your preferred device and create an account.

-2. **Find Bino**: Search for the Bino bot in Telegram by its username, which is usually something like `@BinoXDCBot`.
+2. **Find Bino**: Search for the Bino bot in Telegram by its username, which is usually something like `@@TapTipbot`.
 Start a chat with the bot.

-3. **Authorize**: Follow the bot's instructions to authorize and link your XDC wallet.
+3. **Authorize**: Follow the bot's instructions to generate your XDC wallet.
 Bino will guide you through the setup process.

-4. **Begin Using Bino**: Once set up, you can start using Bino's features by sending commands to the bot.
+4. **Begin Using Bino**: Once set up, you can start using Bino's features by sending commands - selecting options to the bot.
 Refer to the [Usage](#usage) section for a list of available commands.

 ## Usage